dhanylatief/python_crud_program_hospital_patients/README.md

 **Target Users:**

-This application is designed for [Target Users] (e.g., sales representatives, inventory managers, customer support agents) within the organization to facilitate their [Tasks/Activities] related to [Data Entity].
+This application is designed for data admins within the organization to facilitate their documentation process related to patient queue.

 ## Features

 * **Create:**
-    * Add new [Data Entity] entries with essential details like [List relevant fields].
+    * Add new patient queue entries with essential details like waiting time.
     * Implement validation rules to ensure data integrity (if applicable, e.g., unique identifiers, data type checks).
 * **Read:**
-    * Search and retrieve specific [Data Entity] records by applying filters based on [Searchable fields].
+    * Search and retrieve specific patient queue records by applying filters based on patient ID.
-    * Display comprehensive information for each [Data Entity] in a user-friendly format.
+    * Display comprehensive information for each patient queue in a user-friendly format.
     * Integrate pagination and sorting capabilities for large datasets (if applicable).
 * **Update:**
-    * Modify existing [Data Entity] data to reflect changes in [Attributes/Properties].
+    * Modify existing patient queue data to reflect changes in the patient's waiting time, exam time, care time, and/or insurance payment.
     * Provide clear confirmation or error messages based on update success or failure.
 * **Delete:**
-    * Allow for the removal of unwanted [Data Entity] records with appropriate authorization checks (if applicable).
+    * Allow for the removal of unwanted patient queue records with appropriate authorization checks (if applicable).
     * Implement soft delete functionality to prevent permanent data loss (optional, depending on business needs).
     * Consider offering data archiving capabilities (optional).
 * **Security:**
     * Implement user authentication and authorization mechanisms (if sensitive data is involved) to control access to different CRUD operations.
     * ...
 (Specify additional security features as needed)
 * **Reporting:**
-    * Generate reports or summaries based on [Data Entity] data to support [Business Functions] (optional).
+    * Generate reports or summaries based on patient queue data to support hospital operations (optional).
     * Export data in various formats (e.g., CSV, Excel) for further analysis (optional).

 ## Installation